 Here are some quick tips to help you level the playing field with your online competitors.

 1. Make an impression

-Your window display could be the very first impression your customers will have of your brand – and you know the old saying about never getting a second chance to make a first impression!
+Your window display could be the very first impression customers will have of your brand – and you know the old saying about never getting a second chance to make a first impression!
 Bold colours and unexpected elements such as decorations, textures and layers can all help to grab attention and draw people into your store.
-Try to keep it simple – it’s probably best to try a different element out each week or month instead of trying everything at once and looking cluttered.
+Try to keep it simple – it’s probably best to try a different element each week or month instead of trying everything at once and looking cluttered.

 2. Get to know your customers

 Everybody talks about the importance of data in online transactions.
 With a physical space to interact with your customers, you have the advantage of actually getting to know them.
 Over time you might learn their names and faces and get to know what they like and don’t like.
 You can make sure your regulars know about new stock or changes to your store since their last visit.
 And let all your customers know about your support services such as refunds, returns and warranties.

 3. Host events or demonstrations

 Unlike stores which only operate online, you can invite your customers to special product launches, previews, talks or demonstrations.
 If you sell products such as computers, cameras or drones, you might consider offering a free or low-cost workshop for customers to learn how to make the most of their new purchase.
 You could serve light refreshments and make it into a real event, giving your customers a great experience and even more reasons to buy from you.